-- Proposed capital raising of \$4,250,000; - cash settled capital raising and recompliance costs of \$525,000; and - equity settled transaction costs of \$720,000 settled through the issue of R3D Resources shares and options. - 4.
-Represents goodwill of \$1,984,619 recognised by Tartana Resources in accordance with AASB 3 Business Combinations upon acquisition of Intec Zeehan Residues Pty Ltd on 29 January 2018, and goodwill and other intangible assets of \$2,364,777 recognised in accordance with AASB 3 Business Combinations following the reverse acquisition of R3D Resources by Tartana Resources. - Represents cumulative exploration and development expenditure capitalised by Tartana Resources.
+- Proposed capital raising of \$4,250,000; - cash settled capital raising and recompliance costs of \$435,000; and - equity settled transaction costs of \$125,000 settled through the issue of R3D Resources options. - 4.
+Represents goodwill, net of impairments of goodwill, of \$1,501,803 recognised by Tartana Resources in accordance with AASB 3 Business Combinations upon acquisition of Intec Zeehan Residues Pty Ltd on 29 January 2018, and goodwill and other intangible assets of \$2,550,360 recognised in accordance with AASB 3 Business Combinations following the reverse acquisition of R3D Resources by Tartana Resources. - 5.
+Represents cumulative exploration and development expenditure capitalised by Tartana Resources.
 The recoverability of the exploration expenditure is dependent on the successful development and commercial exploitation, or alternatively, sale of the respective areas of interest. - 6.
-On 18 December 2019 Tartana Resources authorized the issue of up to a maximum of 7.5 million unsecured convertible notes of \$0.20 each (Convertible Notes) under a convertible note deed, dated 21 January 2020 to raise funding up to \$1,500,000.
-As at 30 June 2020, a total of \$750,000 notes had been issued.
-The convertible notes pay interest at 12% per annum (paid quarterly) and have an 18-month term from dated of the deed.
+The Company as borrower has entered into a loan agreement with Yaputri Pte Ltd (Yaputri) as the lender which has subsequently been amended.
+The loan is for \$A250,000 and is unsecured.
+The loan was advanced in one instalment with any further funds provided at the discretion of Yaputri with the loan to be drawn in full prior to 1 March 2021 (or such later date as is agreed).
+The loan bears interest at 10% pa.
+The loan together with interest therein is required to be paid on the earlier of 25 months from the date of reinstatement of securities of the Company to the Official List of the ASX; the issue of Convertible Notes by the Company in substitution of the loan agreement on terms agreed by the parties; or receipt by the Company of funds in the amount of not less than A\$1,000,000 raised through the issue of Fully Paid Ordinary Shares occurring following reinstatement of the Company's securities to the Official List of the ASX.
+A further loan of \$200,000 was received post 31 December 2020 under the terms of this loan agreement. - 7.
+On 18 December 2019 Tartana Resources authorized the issue of up to a maximum of 7.5 million unsecured convertible notes of \$0.20 each (Convertible Notes) under a convertible note deed, dated 18 December 2019 to raise funding up to \$1,500,000.
+As at 31 December 2020, a total of \$750,000 notes had been issued.
+The convertible notes pay interest at 12% per annum (paid quarterly) and have an 18-month term from the date of the deed.
+The noteholders have agreed to an amend repayment of the notes to occur when either of the following events occurs, listing as R3D Resources on the ASX or the 31 July 2021 whichever occurs first.